 PTAs help people of all ages who have medical problems, or other health-related conditions that limit their ability, to move and perform functional activities in their daily lives.
 Care provided by a PTA may include teaching patients/clients exercise for mobility, strength and coordination, training for activities such as walking with crutches, canes, or walkers, massage, and the use of physical agents and electrotherapy such as ultrasound and electrical stimulation.
 Today, physical therapist assistants provide health care services to patients of all ages and health conditions in a variety of settings, including:

 - Skilled nursing, extended care, or subacute facilities

 - Education or research centers

 - Fitness centers and sports training facilities

-PTAs must complete a 2-year associate's degree program and are licensed, certified, or registered in most states.
+PTAs must complete a 2-year associate degree program and are licensed, certified, or registered in most states.
 States requiring licensure, such as Tennessee, stipulate the specific educational and examination criteria.

 According to the Bureau of Labor Statistics, employment is expected to grow much faster than average because of the increasing demand for physical therapy services.
 Employment for physical therapist assistants is projected to grow “much faster than average” over the next decade (U.S. Department of Labor).
-The BLS recently listed PTA as #3 in the top 20 fastest growing occupations for 2014 - 2024.
+The BLS listed PTA job growth to be "much faster than average" for 2018 - 2028.

 Further information about the physical therapist assistant profession can be found at www.apta.org.